 In Fist of the North Star, a lot of the Manly Tears shed when Kenshiro and Raoh fight are because they both know that they can only win by killing their brother.
 Even when Kenshiro is ultimately victorious, he chooses to remember Raoh as the beloved brother he used to be.

-The third drama CD for Puella Magi Madoka Magica showed that Mami and Kyouko, who were shown together in the series itself for all of two scenes (both of them after Madoka made her wish to erase all Witches) used to be close in something like a Sempai Kohai relationship before a very personal tragedy befell Kyouko, which soured her personality so much she left.
+The third drama CD for Puella Magi Madoka Magica showed that Mami and Kyouko, who were shown together in the series itself for all of two scenes (either in alternate timelines or after Madoka erased all witches) used to be close in something like a Sempai/Kohai relationship before a very personal tragedy befell Kyouko, which soured her personality so much she left.
+In The Different Story, Mami and Kyouko do interact, as Mami lived longer than in canon, and things are largely awkward because of their differences, although they do seem to care for each other.

 Depending on the mythos of that universe — and Depending on the Writer — Charles Xavier and Erik Lensherr (Professor X and Magneto, respectively) started out as best friends and bosom buddies, until they broke off because of differing opinions (Charles with the opinion that mutants and humanity are not enemies and Erik believing they are with mutants poised to become the dominant force).